d-krupke/cpsat-primer/README.md

 ### Variable Containers

-Modularization is crucial in software engineering for maintaining and scaling complex codebases.
-In the context of optimization models, modularizing by separating variables from the core model logic is a strategic approach.
-This separation facilitates easier management of variables and provides methods for more structured interactions with them.
+In complex models, variables play a crucial role and can span the entire model.
+While managing variables as a list or dictionary may suffice for simple models, this approach becomes cumbersome and error-prone as the model's complexity increases.
+A single mistake in indexing can introduce subtle errors, potentially leading to incorrect results that are difficult to trace.

+As variables form the foundation of the model, refactoring them becomes more challenging as the model grows.
+Therefore, it is crucial to establish a robust management system early on.
+Encapsulating variables in a dedicated class ensures that they are always accessed correctly.
+This approach also allows for the easy addition of new variables or modifications in their management without altering the entire model.

+Furthermore, incorporating clear query methods helps maintain the readability and manageability of constraints.
+Readable constraints, free from complex variable access patterns, ensure that the constraints accurately reflect the intended model.

-**Implemented Changes:** We introduce the `_ItemVariables` class, which acts as a container for the decision variables associated with the knapsack items.
+**Implemented Changes:** We introduce the `_ItemVariables` class to the `KnapsackSolver`, which acts as a container for the decision variables associated with the knapsack items.
 This class not only creates these variables but also offers several utility methods to interact with them, improving the clarity and maintainability of the code.

 ```python
 from typing import Generator, Tuple